kemalwork/Imagesound/README.md

 # Imagesound
 This is apart of the challenge for the software engineering placement 2022.
-There are 6 files in this repository not including this one.
+There are 7 files in this repository not including this one.
 Each file is explained below:

+-The file named 'imagesounddatabase.PNG' is a screen capture taken to showcase the database diagram i created for the database to show how the relationship within the database is.

 -The file named 'Method_with_0_references.cs' is a c# file which contains a method called "GetMusicTracks()" which returns a list of tracks for a given genre.
 Also, the method validates for zero duration tracks and prevents them from being returned.